Paget's disease

 Paget’s disease of bone is a chronic disorder that can result in enlarged and misshapen bones.
 Although it is a relatively rare condition, understanding its symptoms, causes, treatment options, and potential complications is essential for those affected and their families.
 In this blog, we’ll delve deep into the world of Paget’s disease, providing a thorough understanding of the disorder.

 Paget’s disease of bone is a condition that disrupts the normal cycle of bone renewal.
-This process, known as bone remodeling, involves the removal of old bone and its replacement with new bone.
-In Paget’s disease, this remodeling process is accelerated and disorganized, which leads to the formation of bone that is weaker and larger than normal.
+This process, known as bone remodelling, involves the removal of old bone and its replacement with new bone.
+In Paget’s disease, this remodelling process is accelerated and disorganized, which leads to the formation of bone that is weaker and larger than normal.
 This can cause pain, fractures, and deformities in the bones.

 Many individuals with Paget’s disease may not show any symptoms at first and are often diagnosed incidentally during tests conducted for other reasons.
 However, when symptoms do occur, they can include: